 The argument that federal lands, as they are currently managed, are burden upon rural economies in the West needs to be closely examined.
 An often heard claim is that local governments with lots of public lands within their boundaries cannot collect sufficient tax revenue because federal lands are exempt from private property taxes.
 But in 1976 Congress also created the Payments in Lieu of Taxes (PILT) program to provide payments to them to offset the lost tax revenue.
 Arizona, for example, received more than $30 million in PILT funds during the 2014 federal fiscal year.

-A fair assessment of the economic production from public lands must take into account everything they produce.
-According to the Arizona Game and Fish Department, fishing in Arizona generates an estimated $831.5 million on equipment and trip-related expenditures annually, while hunters account for an additional $126.5 million in retail sales.
-Watchable wildlife activities, the agency says, generate another $1.5 billion.
-Together they generate more than $115 million in state tax revenue.
+And a fair assessment of the economic production from public lands must take into account everything they produce.
+According to a 2003 economic analysis report from the Arizona Game and Fish Department, fishing in Arizona generated an estimated $831.5 million on equipment and trip-related expenditures annually, while hunters accounted for an additional $126.5 million in retail sales, for a combined $958 million.
+The multiplier effect means this money had a $1.34 billion total economic impact, including $58 million in state tax revenue.
 The Outdoor Industry Association says that all forms of outdoor recreation in Arizona generate $10.6 billion in consumer spending annually.
 A very large portion of these activities occur on Arizona’s public lands.

 Less tangible benefits from public lands must also be considered.
 One of the original reasons for the creation of National Forests, for instance, was to help protect municipal watersheds.
 This continues to be important in the arid West where many cities, such as Phoenix, rely upon upstream reservoirs for their water supplies.

-Public lands also harbor reservoirs of biodiversity, and they are the foundation of the food chain that supports human life.
+Public lands are also reservoirs of biodiversity.
 Public lands will become increasingly important for preserving biodiversity because scientists say we have entered the Anthropocene Epoch in Earth’s history, wherein humans are having an unprecedented impact upon the planet.
 Climate change caused by the burning of fossil fuels, along with demands put upon natural resources by the growing human population, are combining to damage and destroy entire ecosystems.
-The millions of acres of undeveloped public lands in the West are the best hope for many American plant and animal species.
+The millions of acres of undeveloped public lands in the West are the best hope for many endangered plant and animal species.

 The Bottom Line